Jessica Gath | FDR Park, Philadelphia

 What materials were bought for The Dirt on Grief were bought at small, local businesses and on foot.

-Community members have asked if they may create their own grief garden adjacent to The Dirt on Grief: How To Thaw Your Own Heart in The Meadows.
-Our team is now collaborating on bringing that offering to life as a space for those suffering losses to connect with Earth and one another.
+Community members reached out about creating their own grief garden adjacent to The Dirt on Grief: How To Thaw Your Own Heart in The Meadows.

 Gath, Goldsaito, and Page-Mann share a longtime commitment to supporting humans being the creatures we are.
 The team supports one another and their communities in addressing biases and systemic inequities and strives to, with one another’s help, learn, grow, and put into practice an ever-deepening and widening ethos of inclusion, equity, diversity, and belonging.